What Is The Scientific Method, Experimental Scientific, and More

 Steps Of The Scientific Method

-- Induction and questions.
-The miracles that have been observe may have regularity or a particularity that brings them together.
+Induction and questions.
+The miracles that have been observing may have regularity or a particularity that brings them together.
 And also This observation raises questions and questions about some fact or phenomenon.

 Examples Of The Scientific Method